torrinworx/OpenGig.org/docs/businiessPlan.md

 - [ ] Freelance tasks: Enable customers to post freelance tasks workers can apply to, workers to post free lance services customers can search for and request. https://github.com/torrinworx/OpenGig.org/issues/6

 - [ ] Community Participation and Voting System: Create a community communication platform for member interaction and updates on platform development (similar to Discord).
 Incorporate a democratic voting system for platform decisions, aligning with the Open Structure principle.

+The current expendature cost for setting up a platform like this would simply be:
+- $1,500 - $2,000 for a solid ui/ux design that would allow me to develop a good frontend interface that users find easy to use.
+- $18.34 for a domain (opengig.org, already purchased).
+- $23.98 a month for hosting the database and server needed to run the mvp of the platform.